 § 7.2.7 Prior to the execution of the Design-Build Amendment, the Design-Builder may request in writing that the Owner provide reasonable evidence that the Owner has made financial arrangements to fulfill the Owner’s obligations under the Design-Build Documents, and Owner shall complete Owner’s Financial Disclosure form.
 Thereafter, the Design-Builder may only request such evidence that the Owner has made financial arrangements to fulfill the Owner’s obligations under the Design-Build Documents if (1) the Owner fails to make a payment to the Design-Builder as the Design-Build Documents require; or (2) a change in the Work changes the Contract Sum by 15% or more; The Owner shall furnish such evidence as a condition precedent to commencement or continuation of the Work or the portion of the Work affected by a material change.
 After the Owner furnishes the evidence, the Owner shall not materially vary such financial arrangements without prior notice to the Design-Builder.

+§ 7.2.7.1 Notwithstanding the language of Section 7.2.7 above, over which this language shall control, Owner and Design-Builder agree as follows:

+.1 Owner and Design-Builder are signing this Agreement as a requirement for Owner to close on a construction loan, the proceeds of which shall be be used to fund payment to Design-Builder for Work under the Lettter of Intent (as per Section 2.1.1.1 above) and this Agreement (the “Construction Loan”);

+.2 Notwithstanding any terms of this Agreement or the Design-Build Amendment to the contrary, Design-Builder shall not be obligated to perform any Work under this Agreement (that is no Work in addition to that already performed under the Letter of Intent) until Owner closes on the Construction Loan and issues payment to Design-Builder for all sums due and owing Design-Builder under the Letter of Intent;

+.3 Any delay in commencement of the Work due to Owner failing to provide Design-Builder with reasonable evidence that Owner has closed on the Construction Loan shall be treated as an Owner-caused delay under the Design-Build Documents; and

+.4 Should Owner fail to provide Design-Builder with reasonable evidence that Owner has closed on the Construction Loan within ten (10) business days of Design-Builder signing this Agreement, at Design-Builder’s option this Agreement may be terminated, such termination being in addition to Design-Builder’s right to terminate this Agreement and the Contract as void ab initio as provided under Section 2.1.1.1 above.

 § 7.2.8 Except as otherwise provided in the Design-Build Documents or when direct communications have been specially authorized, the Owner shall communicate through the Design-Builder with persons or entities employed or retained by the Design-Builder.

 § 7.2.9 Unless required by the Design-Build Documents to be provided by the Design-Builder, the Owner shall, upon request from the Design-Builder, furnish the services of geotechnical engineers or other consultants for investigation of subsurface, air and water conditions when such services are reasonably necessary to properly carry out the design services furnished by the Design-Builder.
 In such event, the Design-Builder shall specify the services required.
 Such services may include, but are not limited to, test borings, test pits, determinations of soil bearing values, percolation tests, evaluations of hazardous materials, ground corrosion and resistivity tests, and necessary operations for anticipating subsoil conditions.
 The services of geotechnical engineer(s) or other consultants shall include preparation and submission of all appropriate reports and professional recommendations.